 There are always things to be done.
 Twice a day the horses and dogs are fed and manure cleaned up.
 This takes about one-half hour morning and evening.
 The rest of the day depends on priorities at the time, for example: tree trimming, pasture maintenance, lawn and garden work; horse and equipment care, horse exercise dependent on ability level; irrigation system maintenance and repair.

-Although there are only two human residents living here, there are three or more dogs, one cat, three horses, and a mule plus many friends with their critters visit.
+Although there are only two human residents living here, there are three or more dogs, one cat, two horses, and two mules plus many friends with their critters visit.
 We are both professionals and retired so our minds are in better shape than our bodies!
 We enjoy sharing the southwest and anticipate learning about other countries.
 Limited understanding of English is fine if learning English is a goal.
 If you are someone who prefers to stay in your room until told to help, this is not the place for you.
 This is not the time to be on the phone all day.
 Find what needs improvement, make suggestions, initiate and you will be rewarded with wonderful experiences.

 We have found that three weeks (preferably longer) gives time to visit our area and experience the southwest.